Is Too Much Screen Time Bad for Kids?

 A third option is to purchase glasses with photochromic lenses.
 These sun-sensitive lenses block some blue light indoors and have the added advantage of automatically blocking additional blue light from the sun outdoors without the need for a separate pair of prescription sunglasses.

 But what if your child doesn't need prescription glasses?
 The most convenient option in this case is to purchase a protective blue light filter that can be applied to the surface of your child's digital devices.
-Examples include Eyesafe RPF filters (Healthe).
+Examples include InvisibleShield Glass+ VisionGuard screen protectors from ZAGG.

 Also, remember to use the blue light filtering features on certain devices (like Apple's Night Shift), or multi-platform apps that block blue light, such as f.lux and Iris.

-Finally, schedule annual eye exams for your child with an eye doctor near you to make sure she is seeing as clearly and comfortably as possible.
-And remember to discuss blue light protection with your doctor at these visits.
+Finally, schedule annual eye exams with an eye doctor near you to monitor your child’s vision and eye health.
+And don't forget to ask your eye doctor about blue light protection options.

 Kids and computer vision